rodgzilla/teaching/deep_nlp/lesson_02.md

 In the `__init__` method, we call the parent object (`nn.Module`) `__init__` method to initialize our network module.
 We then declare the layers of our neural network.
-In this case we will three layers:
+In this case we use will three
+layers:
 - one input layer with two inputs (the coordinates of our points) and 64 outputs (the size of our hidden layer).
 - one hidden layer with 64 inputs and 64 outputs